 In Community waters fishing should, in theory, be effectively managed as the EU and Member States have full legal competence.
-In Third Country waters and on the high seas, fishing can only be restricted by the negotiation of bilateral and multilateral agreements.
-In many cases, an unsustainable level of fishing is pursued, often caused by a combination of authorities in coastal states allocating excessive fishing rights in order to get a higher financial return and illegal, unreported and unregulated fishing.
-When EU vessels are reflagged outside the EU waters, the only way to restrict their activities is through legislation covering fisheries-related activities by EU nationals and investments by EU nationals and companies (e.g. processing).
+In Third Country waters, and on the high seas, fishing can only be restricted by the negotiation of bilateral and multilateral agreements.
+Some coastal states allow excessive fishing rights in order to earn higher financial return.
+When EU vessels are reflagged outside the EU, the only way to restrict their activities through EU legislation is by rules governing fisheries-related activities by EU nationals and investments by EU nationals and companies (e.g. processing).